LED bulbs use 75% less energy than incandescent bulbs — DOE

 3. UV Sterilization: The final stage.
 Water passes through an ultraviolet light chamber that destroys 99.9% of pathogens without using harsh chemicals like chlorine.

 The 2026 Innovation: Self-cleaning filters.
-Older systems failed because the owner forgot to clean the hair trap.
+Older systems failed because the owner forgot to clean the hair risk.
 Modern systems use automated back-flushing and IoT alerts to manage maintenance.

 Part 3: The "Basement Pump" Challenge